strefler/project_interfaces/README.md

 will produce AR6 compatible outputfiles with a given prefix and will also rename the model name (to be consistent with your model registration).

+### Submission

+The resulting AR6 compatible output files (MIFs) have to be either concatenated and imported as a single sheet (named `data`) into the submission template (this is the preferable way if you have a lot of scenarios to submit) or as multiple sheets with sheet names `data1`, `data2` etc.

+Regarding the meta-data in the submission template, please have a look at exiting (and recent) submissions in the `ar6/submission_templates` folder. **Please add your submission to this folder** as soon as you submitted, but please **remove the data** to not bloat this repository.

 ### SHAPE